argoc/WORTH_workshops/README.md

 Linux and MAC have scp; Windows can get scp from MinGW.

 If you don't want to install MinGW, you can use a network drive like so: https://pynq.readthedocs.io/en/v2.0/getting_started.html#accessing-files-on-the-board

+## After copying

+Once you have WORTH_workshops on the Pynq board, you can navigate to it through Pynq's web interface and open the Jupyter notebook(s) contained within it.